AdobeDocs/experience-platform.en/help/segmentation/api/segment-definitions.md

 ## Retrieve a specific segment definition {#get}

-You can retrieve detailed information about a specific segment definition by making a GET request to the `/segment/definitions` endpoint and providing the segment definition's `id` value in the request path.
+You can retrieve detailed information about a specific segment definition by making a GET request to the `/segment/definitions` endpoint and providing the ID of the segment definition you wish to retrieve in the request path.

 **API format**